Faculty

 Netemeyer’s research has appeared in Journal of Consumer Research; Journal of Marketing Research; Journal of Marketing; Journal of Applied Psychology; OBHDP; Marketing Science; American Journal of Public Health; American Journal of Psychiatry; and others.
 He is a co-author of two textbooks pertaining to measurement and psychometrics, and is a member of the editorial review boards of Journal of Consumer Research; Journal of Marketing; and Journal of Public Policy & Marketing.

-Palomba’s research explores entertainment consumption and strives to understand how consumer behavior models can be built to predict consumption patterns.
+Professor Palomba’s research explores entertainment consumption and strives to understand how consumer behavior models can be built to predict consumption patterns.
 He also studies how technology innovations influence competition among entertainment and media firms.
 His research has been published in numerous academic journals, including Journal of Retailing and Consumer Services; Journal of Media Business Studies; Entertainment Computing; and Games & Culture.

 During his doctoral studies, he worked with Nielsen, researching how millennials consume and use entertainment and media content, products, and services.
 His first position after earning his Ph.D. was as a research manager at Ipsos, where he conducted market research for HBO, Facebook, Fox Sports 1, CNN, and Sesame Street, among others.
 He has also independently collaborated with Bravo, WPLR 99.1, and WWE, among other firms.

 He previously taught at CUNY and St. John’s University.
-Palomba also maintains a YouTube channel dedicated to online lessons.
+Professor Palomba also maintains a YouTube channel dedicated to online lessons.

 Dana Popescu is an associate professor at the University of Virginia Darden Business School, where she teaches in the full-time MBA program.
 Prior to joining Darden in 2017, Dana was a faculty member at INSEAD.
 She has taught in undergraduate, graduate and executive programs in Asia, Europe and the U.S.